amoore2600/rfdumper/README.md

 * Follow the on screen prompts to save the cart to the SD card
 * After getting the message prompt that the cart has been dumped to the sd card wait 10 to 15 seconds before hitting the close button.
 * Remove the SD card from the Retro Freak and transfer the SD card to a computer
-* Decrypted dumps will be found in /retrofd/log on the SD card
+* Decrypted dumps will be found in the direectory "/retrofd/log" on the SD card

 **So what should I know about using this custom firmware?**